cchaine/ECAP5-DPROC/docs/src/arch/2_overall-description.rst

    ECAP5-DPROC shall be compliant with the RISC-V External Debug Support specification.

-   ergerg

-   erg

-There is no performance goal required by ECAP5 for ECAP5-DPROC as ECAP5 is an educational platform.
+.. note:: There is no performance goal required by ECAP5 for ECAP5-DPROC as ECAP5 is an educational platform.

 Assumptions and Dependencies
 ----------------------------

-.. todo:: Describe what the assumptions for the product are

-  Targeting the ecp5 family, based around opensource toolchains.
+N/A